MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/fiscal-deny-list.md

 ## To set up countries that are facing fiscal challenges

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Countries/Regions**, and then choose the related link.
-2. To confirm that chosen country or region that is in the fiscally denial list (blacklisted), select appropriate country or region and select the **On Deny List** field.
+2. To confirm that chosen country or region that is in the fiscally denial list (blocklisted), select appropriate country or region and select the **On Deny List** field.
 3. Close the page.

 ## To print the list of fiscally denied vendors